NicerWang/Scweet-Enhanced/README.md

 5. Optimize parameters of `scrape`

-   Some name of parametersare changed.
+   Some name of parameter changed.

    You can create Query and Setting (in entity.py) to simplify parameters (See Example in [Usage](#Usage)).